GitGuild/bravado-bitjws/README.md

 # bravado-bitjws
 bitjws authentication for the bravado Swagger client

-Bravado-bitjws is an add on for Bravado that allows [bitjws](https://github.com/g-p-g/bitjws)
+Bravado-bitjws is an add on for Bravado that allows [bitjws](https://github.com/g-p-g/bitjws) authentication.

 ## Installation